 If someone you care about has an eating disorder, it can also take a toll on you, so make sure that you’ve got support in place too.

-It sounds like it might be really valuable just to have a friend or a family member to do ‘normal’ things with, like watching your favourite shows you’ve always watched – carrying on with those things and supporting your loved one to have a life beyond having an eating disorder?
+It sounds like it might be really valuable just to have a friend or a family member to do ‘normal’ things with, like watching your favourite shows you’ve always watched – to carry on with those things and support someone who has an eating disorder to have a life beyond their mental illness?

 Yes.
 We know engaging in activities beyond eating is really helpful in terms of recovery.
 If a young person is engaging in things that they enjoy (or used to enjoy), it can make the eating disorder a bit quieter at times.